 Decisions made either not to grant re-examination, or to refuse a subsequent application on the merits, can be appealed to the Migration Court and further to the Migration Court of Appeal.
-A separate decision to stay the removal order must be made by the Court to prevent the expulsion order from being carried out in the meantime.
+A separate decision to suspend the removal order must be made by the Court to prevent the expulsion order from being carried out in the meantime.
+However, the first time a decision not to grant a re-examination is appealed, the appeal has automatic suspensive effect until the court decides whether to suspend the removal order.
+However, a suspensive effect is granted to appeals against decisions to reject a subsequent application on the merits.
 An appeal must be lodged within the normal time limit of 3 weeks following receipt of the negative decision.